 - Involvement at the organizational level

 Only three in ten employees feel they’ve received recognition in the past seven days.
-Raising that to six in ten could reduce absenteeism by 27%, reduce shrinkage by 10%, and raise quality by 24%.
+Increasing that ratio to six in ten employees could reduce absenteeism by 27%, reduce shrinkage by 10%, and raise work quality by 24%.

 It bears repeating: turnover can cost you twice the salary of each employee who leaves. 😱 A recognition and rewards program could cost you significantly less than that.

 HR usually administers recognition programs, while the budget can be department-specific, centralized, or both.
-Most organizations (42% of those surveyed by WorldatWork in 2015) budget 0.3% or less of payroll toward recognition.
 Bersin by Deloitte reported spending was closer to 1% in 2012.

 While there are more intensive options, these programs don’t have to be cumbersome.
 By making a positive upfront investment in employees, you can reassert your values and priorities.

 Q: “Don’t we already recognize employees?”

-Your organization, like 89% of North American organizations, may already have a recognition program.
-However, 42% of employees even know about their employer’s recognition program and additionally, only 24% of employees are satisfied with management’s recognition of job performance.
+Only 42% of employees are aware of their employer’s recognition program and additionally, only 24% of employees are satisfied with management’s recognition of job performance.

-This may have something to do with the fact that years of service remains the most common recognition program, which alone is unlikely to impact employee engagement or retention.
-If these programs don’t improve business performance, it can lead to doubt in the value of all recognition.
+This may have something to do with the fact that years of service awards remain the most common kind of recognition program.
+Tenure-based recognition alone is unlikely to impact employee engagement or retention.
+If these programs don’t improve business performance, they can generate distrust in the value of recognition.

 Other unintentional barriers include: unclear criteria; limited capabilities to distribute rewards fairly; and, time-consuming forms and approvals process.
-Senior leaders assume employees are recognized more than annually, but 70% of employees report recognition once a year or not at all.
+Senior leaders assume their employees are recognized more than once annually, but 70% of employees report that they receive recognition once a year or not at all.

 It is not enough to implement any recognition program—programs should also align with the values and needs of the organization.
+Additionally, programs should help you provide effective employee recognition.
 By reallocating money you're already spending on turnover and ineffective recognition programs, you can build a budget for effective recognition.

 You'll be building your own recognition program in no time!
 Here are some key facts to take to your next C-suite meeting to really drive home that your company needs a recognition program: